borealbirds/WildTrax-dataHarmonization/README.md

 | wildtrax_internal_update_ts     | Text | Generated during the upload.
 Leave it blank | NO |
 | wildtrax_internal_lv_id     | Text | Generated during the upload.
 Leave it blank | NO |

-### Common Visit Table Errors for Unrequired Fields
+Common Visit Table Errors for Unrequired Fields: